paul-hammant/tbd/content/branch-for-release/index.md

 roll-forward strategy for solving it, meaning the fix for a bug is in the trunk, and the release to production is from the trunk.
 {{< /note >}}

-## Who's committing where?
+## Who is committing where?

-Developers are committing (green dots) at the highest throughput rate to the trunk, and do not slow up around a branch-cut or with proximity to a release.
+Developers are committing (green dots) at the highest throughput rate to the trunk, and do not slow up or freeze around a branch-cut or with proximity to a release.
+Developers as a group are **not** commiting to the release branch (see below).

 ![](branch_for_release2.png)

 The branch cut itself is a commit.
-Subversion and Perforce would technically have a bigger commit here, but all VCS systems in use today would count the commit as 'lightweight' in terms of it's impact on the history/storage, and the time taken to create.
+Subversion and Perforce would technically have a bigger commit here, but all VCS systems in use today would count the commit as 'lightweight' in terms of its impact on the history/storage, and the time taken to create.

 That red dot is an accidental build break that was fixed (somehow) soon after.

+## Late creation of release branches

+Some teams [release from a tag on the trunk](/release-from-trunk/) and do not create a branch at that time.
+That in itself is **an alternate practice to this one, "branch for release"**.

+Those teams wait for a bug that needs fixing for a released, before creating a branch from the release tag (if they are not going to just issue another release from the trunk).

+Brad Appleton points out that many do not realize that branches can be created **retroactively**.
+That is taken advantage of here in the case of bugs after "release from a tag", or even changes for point releases.

 ## Fix production bugs on Trunk